Friday, March 28, 2025

 3. Prakarana Granthas: Introductory manuals for spiritual studies

 Bhaja Govindam is a strotra with 31 verses.
-It deals with our twin motivations in life: Kanchana or the acquisition of wealth, and Kamini or the enjoyment of it.
-By the first, we accumulate wealth for Dukha Nivrutti or security against sorrow.
+It deals with our twin motivations in life: Kanchana, or the acquisition of wealth, and Kamini or the enjoyment of it.
+First, we accumulate wealth for Dukha Nivrutti or security against sorrow.
 And by the second motivation, we indulge in Sukha Prapti, the enjoyment of the accumulated wealth.
 Bhaja Govindam brings the futility of worldly pursuit to our attention and says no matter how much we seek whatever we seek outside, the truth is, it will always be within.
 There is a Sloka, possibly 21 or 2,2, in Adi Sankara's "Bhaj Govindam ".
 I quote:-

 "Punarapi jananam